 Last month Newfoundland and Labrador extended the interval between the first and second doses of the COVID-19 vaccine to four months.

 Public health officials said the change would help them vaccinate 40,000 more people with a single dose by the end of March.
+Liberal Leader and incumbent Premier Andrew Furey called the decision a game changer for the province's vaccination prospects.

 All Nova Scotians who want a vaccination should be able to get their first shot by late June, chief medical officer of health Dr. Robert Strang announced on April 9.
 The original target was September.